nafisa-samia/A-streamlit-app-to-predict-customer-purchase-using-ML-model/README.md

 'saw_homepage' – A binary variable indicating if the customer saw the homepage of the website

 'ordered' – Our target variable.
 A binary variable indicating if the customer placed an order

+# Using Streamlit:
+The final output is a Streamlit Application that takes in particular customer inputs and predicts the probability that a customer with those inputs will make a purchase or not.

+To run the app

+**streamlit run app.py**